saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 **Weights and inputs**

 Similarly to the neurons in a human brain, the nodes are linked together and fire when they receive enough stimuli from the other nodes.
-The nodes both process and store information.
-As seen on the image, the node takes inputs from the preceding nodes, combines them with a set of coefficients (weights), that either increase or decrease importance of each input, and sums it all up.
+The nodes, both process, and store information.
+As seen on the image, the node takes inputs from the preceding nodes, combines them with a set of coefficients (weights), that either increase or decrease the importance of each input, and sums it all up.

 **Activations and outputs**